marielletaclob/codingchallenge/README.md

 # Numbers to Words Converter

 ## Description
-This Python program converts a number (up to 6 digits) into its corresponding English word representation.
-For example, if you enter `54321`, the output will be `Fifty Four Thousand Three Hundred Twenty One`.
+This Python script converts a number (up to 6 digits) into its English word representation.
+For example, if you input `54321`, it will output `Fifty Four Thousand Three Hundred Twenty One`.
+The script also allows the user to keep entering numbers until they decide to quit.

 ## Requirements
 - Python 3.x